 - Double draft seals: This door sweep has a double draft on both sides of the door.
 These door sweeps are handy because they don’t need adhesives, or an aluminum plate attached to the door.

-- Door seal strips: This type of seal strip is also as popular as a v-strip used at the door bottom.
+- Door seal strips: This seal strip type is as popular as a v-strip at the door bottom.

-Weather stripping for doors is recently gaining popularity in every country, especially in winter.
+Weather stripping for doors has recently gained popularity in every country, especially in winter.
 It grants you a closed door free from air leaks.
 Depending on various architectural changes in the buildings, the type and material of the door rubber seal also change.
 As a result, many types of door seal strips are found in the market.

 How do you get the most suitable door seal strip from a broad selection on the market?
-In this case, we create this article to introduce some of the most popular door seal types you might notice in the market to give you a general idea of what type of weatherstripping for doors is suitable for your house.
-Still, if you can’t find the desired type or you feel confused about making a right decision, feel free to contact us.
+In this case, we created this article to introduce some of the most popular door seal types you might notice in the market to give you a general idea of what type of weatherstripping for doors is suitable for your house.
+Still, if you can’t find the desired type or feel confused about making the right decision, please get in touch with us.